here and download your copy here.

 My debut novel Beside Myself was published in English by Bloomsbury in 2016 and has since been translated into eight other languages.
 A literary psychological drama, it tells the story of a pair of identical twins who swap places in a childhood game, only for one of them to be trapped in a nightmare when the other refuses to change back.

-Here's what writers and book reviewers have already had to say about Beside Myself:
+Here’s a taste of what writers and book reviewers have said about Beside Myself:

 ‘A blisteringly clever novel about identity’

 ‘A compulsive, dark and strikingly well-written novel that grips from the first page until long after the last’

 Nathan Filer, author of The Shock of the Fall

 ‘This is such a powerful and satisfying novel’

 Rebecca Wait, author of The View on the Way Down and The Followers